 Installation, Setup, and Noteworthy Features

 Selenium requires managing browser-specific drivers separately.
-For Chrome you need ChromeDriver, for Firefox you need GeckoDriver — and each must match your installed browser version.
-Selenium Manager (4.6+) automates the download, but the driver layer is still part of the architecture.
+For Chrome you need ChromeDriver, for Firefox you need GeckoDriver - and each must match your installed browser version.
+Selenium Manager automates the download, but the driver layer still exists.

 Playwright takes a different approach: it bundles its own versions of Chromium, Firefox, and WebKit directly.
 After installing the package, one command downloads everything and keeps versions in sync automatically.